centreon/centreon-documentation/cloud/resources/glossary.md

 Skeleton of a [resource](#resource) that is preconfigured so that parameters defined on the skeleton are applied to the resource that inherits from it.

-There are host templates, service templates and contact templates.
+There are host templates and service templates.

 **See also**: